 The following is a comprehensive course on how to throw playing cards.
-The author, Tony Lee, is practicing this art for quite some years now and has achieved a high level of skill.
+Let Tony Lee teach you how to fling playing cards, and even stick them.
+The author, is practicing this art for quite some years now and has achieved a high level of skill.
 He gave this speech to live audiences and adapted it a little for the use on this website.
 References to other card throwing related pages can be found in our link section.

 Table of contents: